South Dakota GFP proposing rule amendment to allow pets in cabins at State Campgrounds.

 Working in the insurance claim end of the hospitality industry as my day job, there’s good with it, (such as making it easier for employees to comply with federal housing and disability laws, by not having to figure out what constitutes a legitimate service animal, versus what constitutes an emotional support animal).
 And there are issues that may be challenges.

-Pets biting people and each other are generate more insurance claims than people think.
+Pets biting people and each other generate more insurance claims than people think.
 And regardless of fault, the facility will get drug into it.
 Trust me on this.